RonSherfey/redshift-monorepo/docs/ether-swap-tutorial.md

 The markets are rather self-explanatory.
 They tell us which markets REDSHIFT is currently servicing.

-The market requirements help us determine if an invoice will fail validations without making a round-trip to the server.
+The market requirements can help inform us if the invoice will be rejected by REDSHIFT without making a round-trip to the server.
 This call is optional as the server will return the same validation error, but we can offer a better user experience by performing this check on the client-side.
 The market requirements include the minimum time until invoice expiration, minimum invoice amount, and maximum invoice amount that will be accepted by REDSHIFT.

 In our app, we make both calls at the same time as the page is created: